 What is your biggest source of inspiration?

-Traveling, traveling, traveling.
-I’ve just been to Venice carnival in February to get inspired.
 Traveling, people and love are my biggest inspiration.
+I’ve just been to Venice carnival in February to get inspired for my new collections.

 Have you always liked jewellery?